 1. Rent a Boat

 Keeping a boat in good nick is a lot of work – and a lot of money.
 Luckily, there are plenty of places in Bermuda where you can rent a boat for a few hours, or a whole day.
 Driving a boat isn’t much different than driving a car – there’s just no yellow line.
 You can even get a captain to take you.

 2. Go On a Party Cruise

 If you don’t want to navigate yourself, try going on a party cruise.
-This year, UberVida won the Best of Bermuda award for private party boat charters.
-Every Friday in the summer they offer sunset happy hour boat cruises at a very reasonable price – just $10 for guaranteed entry!
+This year, Rising Son won the Best of Bermuda award for private party boat charters.
+In the summer they offer private charters, snorkel tours and sunset happy hour cruises on their 60-foot catamaran.